ngmhprogramming/dailyprogrammer/README.md

 # Usage
 You can download the solutions and use them freely.

-Make sure you have the appropriate language installed.
+Make sure you have the appropriate language requirements installed.

 # Languages
 This is in order of date started.